7 Ingredients To Make Your Blog Post Super Tasty + Free Blog Template

 Or it could look something like this:

-Discover how sexy your hubby and dirty washing can be, when I help you land your dream job.
+Discover how sexy your hubby and dirty washing can

 You can see how adding a spin that appeals to that audience grabs their attention and spurs them to read on?